-For more information, refer to the Windows help information system.
+For more information, see the Windows help information systems.

 Choosing a display mode

 You can display your desktop and apps on the computer display, the external display, or both.
 To choose how to display the video output, press the display-mode switching key and then select a display mode you prefer.